Smoke point: Temperature

-Smoke point decreases at different pace in different oils.
+Smoke point decreases at a different pace in different oils.

 Considerably above the temperature of the smoke point is the flash point, the point at which the vapours from the oil can ignite in air, given an ignition source.

 The following table presents smoke points of various fats and oils.

 Oxidative stability

 Hydrolysis and oxidation are the two primary degradation processes that occur in an oil during cooking.
 Oxidative stability is how resistant an oil is to reacting with oxygen, breaking down and potentially producing harmful compounds while exposed to continuous heat.
 Oxidative stability is the best predictor of how an oil behaves during cooking.